Rubikloud scores $37 million investment to bring intelligence to retail industry

 Spotify files to go public

-The retail industry is one that’s ripe for disruption by technology.
-Under intense pressure from giants like Amazon and Walmart, retailers are often stuck using legacy systems and are ill equipped to compete using the latest tools.
+The retail industry is one that’s rife for disruption by technology.
+Under intense pressure from giants like Amazon and Walmart, retailers are often stuck using legacy systems and are ill-equipped to compete using the latest tools.
 Rubikloud announced a $37 million investment today to help retailers attack the modernization problem with cloud tools built with artificial intelligence underpinnings.

 The round was led by Intel Capital with participation from new investors Inovia Capital and OTEAF along with previous investors Horizons Ventures and Access Industries.
 Today’s investment brings the total to $47 million, according to the company.